-The spill response operating team includes Shell's OSRO memberships (ACS and MSRC) and contracted services with ARS and AES-RO.
+The spill response operating team includes Shell's OSRO memberships in ACS, ARS, and AES-RO.
 Personnel from these organizations are trained and available 24 hours per day, seven days per week to deploy and operate spill-response equipment.
 Required mobilization times for these resources depends on the spill event.
 Mobilization times are described in the Shell Tactics and ACS Tactics.
 The numbers and specific types of personnel required for response are listed in the Tactics.
 In addition to these entities, there are other contractual vehicles through which trained personnel and equipment are available.
 For example, ACS has MSAs with numerous (more than 30) contractors (ACS Tactic L-9).
 APICOM has a mutual aid agreement to provide equipment and personnel to members on an as-available basis.
 Accessing these resources is described in ACS Tactic L-10.